What Determines The Value of Land In Nigeria

 9. Age of Structures

 Though primarily impacting property value, the age of surrounding structures can indirectly affect land value.
-Newer developed areas with modern buildings tend to command higher prices compared to areas with predominantly old structures.
+Newer developed areas with modern buildings tend to command higher prices than areas with predominantly old structures.

 11. Market Trends and Demand-Supply Dynamics